nickyp17/LyricsClassificationChallenge/README.md

 * Using pandas for machine learning classification
 * Estimating accuracy of the classifier I built
 * How to adjust the model for machine learning
+* Gained a better understanding of different models for distribution

+# ea.csv

+The 'ea.csv' file includes the estimated accuracy of the model used for the assignment.